wtraylor/modular_megafauna_model/docs/model.md

 ## Basic Model Concepts {#sec_basic_model_concepts}

-\todo
-- Limitations of the model design:
-	+ After offspring is created no connection to parents ⇒ no lactation, bonding, herding, etc.

 The world of the megafauna model is comprised of **simulation units.**
 Each such unit consists of a **habitat** and the herbivore **populations** inhabiting it.
 The habitat must be implemented by the outside vegetation model.